erdogant/findpeaks/docs/source/Plots.rst

    +----------+

-Persistence Plot
-''''''''''''''''''
+Persistence diagram for 2D data
+'''''''''''''''''''''''''''''''''''

-The persistence plot is called with the function: :func:`findpeaks.findpeaks.findpeaks.plot_persistence`, and provides two plots.
-The left is the detected peaks with the ranking of the peaks (1=best), and the right plot the homology-persitence plot.
-See section topology for more details.
+The persistence plot for 2D data is generated using the function: :func:`findpeaks.findpeaks.findpeaks.plot_persistence`, and provides two complementary visualizations.
+The left plot shows detected peaks with their ranking (1=most significant), while the right plot displays the homology-persistence diagram.
+See the topology section for detailed explanations of persistence analysis.

 .. code:: python

-    # Plot
+    # Plot persistence diagram
     fp.plot_persistence()

 .. |figP2| image:: ../figs/plot_persistence.png

-.. table:: Persistence Plot
+.. table:: Persistence Plot for 2D data
    :align: center

    +----------+